sz2404/PUI2018_sz2404/HW10_sz2404/README.md

 ### Extra Credit for Part 2:
 I only completed the EC2, plotting everything.
 In addition, I made an extra plot to investigate the 'energy efficiency' of building.

+Due to time constraints, I did not complete EC1, plotting the likelihood.

 ## Collaboration:

 I mostly finished this homework by myself.
 I had general discussions and shared technical links with Alia Kasem and Chang (Angel) Liu.